jophde/documentation/docs/03_Android/02_Advanced.md

 #### Proguard

 If you are using Proguard, or Dexguard, the following lines need to be in your configuration.
+On newer versions of the Android Gradle plugin this will happen automatically.

 ```
 -keep public class com.usejargon.**
 -keepclassmembers public class com.usejargon.* { *; }
+-keep class io.realm.annotations.RealmModule
+-keep @io.realm.annotations.RealmModule class *
+-keep class io.realm.internal.Keep
+-keep @io.realm.internal.Keep class *
+-dontwarn javax.**
+-dontwarn io.realm.**
 ```